MrRobotCodes/durak/README.md

 # Durak Research Data Collection App

-This simple app allows researchers to submit and view collected data using a Node.js/Express backend with a small SQLite database.
-The frontend is plain HTML and JavaScript served from the `public` folder.
+This app is a lightweight research data collection system.
+It uses Node.js/Express with a SQLite database and a plain HTML/JS frontend served from the `public` folder.
+Researchers can build custom forms and submit data to those forms.

 ## Getting Started